-Start by hanging from a bar with the hands slightly wider than shoulder width apart.
+Start by hanging from a bar with the hands slightly wider than shoulder-width apart.
 The thumbs can be wrapped or unwrapped, with the head cradled in between the biceps.
 Squeeze your abs by pulling your belly button into your body, engage your legs and glutes, and point your toes.

-Coach’s Tip: Think about pulling the bar downwards, so that your scapulae are depressed and slightly retracted (like a scapular pull up).
+Form Tip: Think about pulling the bar downwards so that your shoulder blades are depressed and slightly retracted (like a scapular pull-up).
 This, in addition to keeping midline stability, will minimize swinging of the torso.

-Coach’s Tip: Stay tight in this position, and as you get fatigued be sure to pull down harder onto the bar for assistance.
-Think, pull down to go up!
+Form Tip: Stay tight in this position.
+As you get fatigued, be sure to pull down harder onto the bar for assistance.

-Coach’s Tip: If you are having issues doing this strict, be sure to first pull back harder onto the bar and then, if still need, as for assistance from a friend.
+Form Tip: If you have issues doing this strictly, be sure to first pull back harder onto the bar.

 As you approach the top of the movement (either with straight legs or bent knees), you will need to make one more final effort to kick the toes towards the bar.

-Be sure not to hurt yourself in the process.
-Kicking, or rather, flicking the toes/feet to the bar can add some much needed momentum (don’t use this step if you are doing these strict).
+Form Tip: Kicking, or rather, flicking the toes to the bar, can add some much-needed momentum (don’t use this step if you are doing these strict).

-Below is a listing of the various muscle groups that are targeted It is important to note that kipping increases the demands on grip, shoulders, and back muscles, as well as overall muscle damage due to the vast increase in eccentric strength and control needed in order to perform repetitions in a cyclical, ballistic fashion.
+Below is a listing of the various muscle groups that are targeted.
+Note: Kipping increases the demands on grip, shoulders, and back muscles and overall muscle damage due to the vast increase in eccentric strength and control needed to perform repetitions in a cyclical, ballistic fashion.

 Strength and Power Athletes

-Strength and power athletes can use toes to bar (strict or kipping) to increase core strength, midline stability, enhance grip strength, and help to increase overhead/thoracic mobility.
+Strength and power athletes can use toes to bar (strict or kipping) to increase core strength, midline stability, enhance grip strength, and increase overhead/thoracic mobility.
 Because of the momentum, kipping toes to bars may cause undue shoulder pain.
 So, sticking with the strict version may be a better option for strength athletes who are pressing weight overhead.

-- Strongman Athletes: Similar to powerlifters, increasing core strength, midline stability, and stamina of the grip and core muscles is key for maximal performance when under load.
-While this often means performing more sport specific movements, the toes to bar can be used to help increase core and grip strength/endurance without added spinal compression.
+- Strongmen and Strongwomen: It increases core strength, midline stability, and stamina of the grip and core muscles is key for maximal performance when under load.

 - Weightlifters: Olympic weightlifters can use this exercise to increase core strength, achieve midline stability in the arms overhead position, decompress the spine (strict versions with long hangs), and increase thoracic mobility/scapular stability.